tjuqxb/Assignment-Reminder/README.md

-# Assignment Reminder for Shell Hacks
+# Assignment Reminder for Shell Hacks Hackthon

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.